CFP Certification Requirements

 - Agreed to abide by FPSB’s Code of Ethics Professional Responsibility and Financial Planning Practice Standards

-- Attest to Fitness Requirements, verified by the territory’s FPSB member organization
+- Attest to Fitness Requirements, verified by the territory’s FPSB affiliate organization

 - Complete at least 30 hours of Continuing Professional Development every two years